Sandy Steel

 Biography

-Sandy Steel is Professor of Law and Philosophy of Law in the Faculty of Law at Oxford and Lee Shau Kee's Sir Man Kam Lo Fellow in Law at Wadham College.
-He has held visiting appointments at the University of Hong Kong, the National University of Singapore, the University of Münster, and New York University.
+Sandy Steel is Professor of Law and Philosophy of Law in the Faculty of Law at Oxford, Dr Lee Shau Kee's Sir Man Kam Lo Fellow in Law at Wadham College and Visiting Research Professor at Hong Kong University.

-He's interested in philosophical and doctrinal questions about private law.
-He has written mainly about torts and private law theory, but also maintains an interest in general jurisprudence and has co-authored (with Nick McBride) a critical guide to the subject: Great Debates in Jurisprudence (Palgrave, 2014, 2nd edn 2018).
+Professor Steel's main interest is in philosophical and doctrinal questions about foundational issues in private law across common law and civilian jurisdictions, with recent papers on omissions, causation, self-defence, the moral basis of compensatory duties, the role of fault, and the role of deterrence arguments in private law.
+Alongside this, he maintains an interest in general jurisprudence and has co-authored (with Nick McBride) a critical guide to the subject: Great Debates in Jurisprudence (Palgrave, 2014, 2nd edn 2018).

 Other Websites